vergiliu/vergiliu.github.io/_drafts/python.md

     - difficult to really grasp, used in MRO, and not widely agreed as best approach, so better to stay away from it unless you really understand what's it that you're doing
     - as soon as multiple inheritance is involved, super usage might become problematic as it's very complex and require all classes to adhere to same calling ways
     - the quote though is really spot on "If the implementation is hard to explain, it's a bad idea"

+##### Exceptions (ch 34 & ch 35 & ch 36)
++ _finally_ code blocks are always executed
++ _else_ from try/except/else is executed only if no exception were raised during the try/except code block
++ _except_ can be empty, and then we catch all exceptions or we can specify 1 (except NameError) or more (except (A, B)) exceptions encountered
++ assert used for trapping user errors and not programming errors
++ _with_ EXPRESSION _as_ VARIABLE
+    + EXPRESSION might run startup and cleanup code, context manager objects which need to implement \_\_enter\_\_ and exit methods
+    + multiple context managers can be nested in newer versions
++ exceptions are class-derived only in current versions
++ try to create a class hierarchy for exceptions like Overall(Exception) Specific1(Overall) Specific2(Overall)
+    - this way you can easily add or update exceptions
+    - easy to catch exceptions by people using the code
+    - to add more custom text we can implement repr or str
+    - not all exceptions are errors, we can use an exception to exit from multiple loops